Ecovacs DEEBOT OZMO T8 AIVI Robot Vacuum Review

 Roborock S7

-The Ecovacs DEEBOT OZMO T8 AIVI and Roborock S7 each have advantages, so one may suit you better, depending on your needs.
-The Ecovacs incurs fewer recurring costs, has a longer battery life, and delivers better performance on low-pile carpet.
+The Ecovacs DEEBOT OZMO T8 AIVI and the Roborock S7 each have advantages, so one may suit you better, depending on your needs.
+The Ecovacs incurs fewer recurring costs, has a longer battery life, and delivers better performance on low-pile carpets.
 It also clears pet hair more effectively on all surface types and has a hazard-detection system that enables it to identify and react to obstacles like shoes on the floor or pet waste.
 Meanwhile, the Roborock has fewer parts that need regular cleaning, charges significantly faster, and cleans more debris on bare floors, especially bulky material.

 Test Results